blackPantherOS/cathook/README.md

 ## Injection
 `sudo ./attach` to attach cathook into TF2.
 Optionally, you can provide an argument number (0-n - #) to provide the TF2 process ID (for bots).

+## Injection on blackPanther OS
+`./attach` to attach cathook into TF2.
+Optionally, you can provide an argument number (0-n - #) to provide the TF2 process ID (for bots).

 `sudo ./attach-backtrace` to attach and print backtrace incase TF2 crashes.
+Some users report that this causes FPS drop in-game.
+This is recommended to grab a log of what went wrong if Cathook is crashing on you.

+on blackPanther OS
+`./attach-backtrace` to attach and print backtrace incase TF2 crashes.
 Some users report that this causes FPS drop in-game.
 This is recommended to grab a log of what went wrong if Cathook is crashing on you.

 ## Followbots (outdated)
 `cathook-ipc-server` allows you to run and control Followbots to do your evil bidding in-game.
 The installation for Followbots is quite complex, and will not be covered on this page.
 Obviously, you must have several user accounts ready to run TF2.